learnbyexample/practice_python_projects/practice_python_projects.md

 ![Label updated after button clicked](images/mcq/buttons_and_labels_after_click.png)

-But first, this program will be re-written using `class` instead of using functions and global variables.
-A GUI program usually requires widgets to refer to each other, which gets difficult to handle without using `class`.
+But first, this program will be re-written using a `class` instead of using functions and global variables.
+A GUI program usually requires widgets to refer to each other, which gets difficult to handle without using classes.

 ```python
 # class_example.py